RuiyangJu/KCR-Post-Processing/zero_shot/Gemma-2-Llama-Swallow-9b-it-v0.1/README.md

 attempt, and GT as the target correct transcription.

 ### 1. Repetition / runaway generation
 The clearest case is `100249376_00010_2`.
-After a mostly correct opening, Pred initially follows Input/GT, then repeatedly generates the phrase around `水にひやしうすくのはしはり...`, which expands Pred_Length from the GT length of 114 to 1223 and raises CER to 9.76.
+After a mostly correct opening, Pred initially follows Input/GT, then **repeatedly generates the phrase** around `水にひやしうすくのはしはり...`, which expands Pred_Length from the GT length of 114 to 1223 and raises CER to 9.76.
 This is not a normal OCR character error;
 it is a decoding failure where the model falls into a generation loop.

 ### 2. Layout/order errors in list-like text
 This pattern is especially visible in `200021763_00006_2`, `200021763_00008_2`, `200021763_00009_1`, `200021763_00020_1`, and
 `200021763_00025_1`.
 These samples are mostly parallel lists of menu items, vessels, or dishes.
-The prediction often preserves many local tokens, but the order, grouping, and repetition structure are wrong.
+The prediction often preserves many local texts, but **the order, grouping, and repetition structure are wrong**.
 For example, in `200021763_00008_2`, the Input/Pred follows a repeated pattern such as `飯鉢飯鉢 蓋台蓋台 ...`, while the GT consists of two complete ordered sequences.
 This suggests that the model follows the local input arrangement instead of recovering the correct reading order from the original layout.

 ### 3. Input-copying without correction
 In many cases, Pred is almost identical to Input even though GT differs substantially from Input.
 Examples include `100249416_00034_1`, `200017458_00008_1`, `200017458_00037_2`, `200021869_00007_1`, `200021869_00012_1`, `200022050_00006_1`, and `200022050_00010_2`.
-These cases indicate that under noisy or long inputs, the model tends to copy the input rather than actively correcting it with linguistic knowledge.
+These cases indicate that under noisy or long inputs, the model tends to **copy the input rather than actively correcting it with linguistic knowledge**.
 This keeps the output length close to the input, but the CER remains high.

 ### 4. Long-context degradation / truncation-like behavior